Sanskruti06/Nium-Coffee-Case-Study/README.md

 # Coffee Consumption Around the World

 This is my submission for the coffee market case study.
-The task was to take three public datasets — USDA coffee figures, World Bank population, and a country-code reference — join them in PostgreSQL, do the analysis in SQL, and put the findings in a dashboard.
+The task was to take three public datasets (USDA coffee figures, World Bank population, and a country-code) reference, join them in PostgreSQL, do the analysis in SQL, and put the findings in a dashboard.
 The business question underneath it all: if ACME Baristas is opening a coffee chain in three countries, which three, and is now even a sensible time to do it?